23 Types of Frogs in Florida

 The Florida Bog Frog (Lithobates okaloosae) is a unique species of true frog that is endemic to the western regions of Florida.
 Most of the time, you can find these frogs in slow-moving backwaters or seepages with sand at the bottom.

-They have a pale green body and exhibit sexual dimorphism, in which the males are significantly smaller than the female and have a yellow throat.
+They have pale green bodies and exhibit sexual dimorphism, in which the males are significantly smaller than the females and have yellow throats.
 Additionally, males have larger tympana than females do.

-Their tadpoles have a brown color with light dots on their lower bodies and dark spots on their tails.
+Their tadpoles are brown, with light dots on their lower bodies and dark spots on their tails.
 Additionally, their lower bodies have speckles with light patches.

 19. Pig Frog